-The Doctor of Education degree program is designed to prepare Christian educators who are currently in or planning to pursue leadership roles in K–12 or higher education institutions.
+The Doctor of Education degree program prepares Christian educators for leadership roles in K–12 or higher education institutions.

-The Doctor of Education program is designed to produce scholar-practitioners who can make a meaningful impact in formal educational settings.
+The Doctor of Education program is designed to help students be scholar-practitioners who wisely wield meaningful influence in formal educational settings.
 The structure of the EdD allows students to remain in their current place of employment or ministry without relocating to Dallas.
-Each course assumes educational experience, and faculty endeavor to integrate learning with the student's present context and future goals.
+Each course assumes educational experience, and faculty endeavor to integrate learning with the student’s present context and future goals.

 Admission Requirements and Process